awslabs/aws-mobile-appsync-sdk-js/tutorials/react-offline-realtime-todos/README.md

 This is an example tutorial of building an offline and realtime enabled React application with the AWS AppSync SDK cache abstractions for the Apollo client.
 The tutorial takes you through a sample GraphQL schema for a "Todo" application in steps:
 - Persisting queries offline for reads
-- Mutations offline, with automatic optimistic UI and syncronization
+- Mutations offline, with automatic optimistic UI and synchronization
 - Subscribing to data and automatically updating UI
 - Mutations with version checks and conflict resolution
 - Mutations to update multiple UIs (e.g. queries) simultaneously